Alexa 5 Sales CRM Myths To Ignore

 CRM | by Patricia Jones

-CRM helps businesses streamline the sales process, improve interdepartmental collaboration and maintain business relationships.
+CRM helps businesses streamline the sales process, improve interdepartmental collaboration, and maintain business relationships.
 Many startups have been integrating it into their marketing stack for its powerful features.

-A CRM software performs the following activities:
+CRM software performs the following activities

 • Tracks prospective customers through their purchase journey.